kitten/kitten.sh/pages/parser-generator-dsl/index.md

 a larger definition in one piece, which generates smaller bits of code in the macro and makes the tagged template literals feel more cohesive in our JS code.
-To me, this looks like a similar pattern to how styled-components splits up CSS for separate components, each rendering a single element with their own styles.
+To me, this looks like a similar pattern to how styled-components splits up CSS for separate components, each rendering a single element with their own styles. :star-struck:

 ### Sticky Regular Expressions